-8 The appropriate faculty committee shall be required to report annually to the Sub-Committee for Supervised Postgraduate Research Study to a timescale to be determined by that committee.
+8 The appropriate faculty committee shall be required to report annually to the Graduate Studies Sub-Committee to a timescale to be determined by that committee.
 The report shall set out the manner in which the faculty committee has discharged its responsibilities for the management of research degrees, and its views on the way in which the executive responsibilities and responsibilities of supervisors have been carried out.